pietdevries94/playwright-web-flake/README.md

 ## Usage

+> [!IMPORTANT]
+> All versions up to 1.57.0 were published earlier with a now deprecated CDN url.
+These versions still work, but on 1 december 2025 all tags were retagged to use the new CDN url.
+If you used this flake before that date, please run `nix flake update` to get the updated version of whichever version of Playwright you were using.

 See the [`nix shell`](#with-nix-shell) example if all you need is access to the `playwright` binary in the current shell.

 If you intend to run a test suite: